ianrae/twixt/README.md

 Validation is code-based, not annotation-based.

+## Controllers and Views
+Use twixt objects in your controllers.
+The view renders the value field in the normal way.
+For example, if the twixt form had a StringValue field named <b>a</b>, the edit form can render it like this:

+    @inputText(sampleForm("name"), args = '_label -> "name")

 ## Automatic CRUD Controllers with play-crud
 Twixt integrates with play-crud (https://github.com/hakandilek/play2-crud) to provide automatic CRUD.
 This can be done in two ways

 ### Dynamic CRUD
 The simplest approach is to create a controller based on DynamicTwixtController.
-It will define the standard CRUD actions (index, newForm, create, edit, update, show, and index actions).
-It will also render views for each automatically.
-You don't need to implement actions or views; play2-crud does this automatically.
+It provides standard CRUD actions (index, newForm, create, edit, update, show, and index), and views for each.
+The model must derive from BasicModel.

 ### Custom Controller and View
-If you want to define your own views, create a controller class based on TwixtController.
-It defines the same CRUD actions as DynamicTwixtController but you must define the view .scala.html files for each.
+To extend or customize, create a, create a controller class based on TwixtController.
+It defines the same CRUD actions as DynamicTwixtController.
+You must define the views for each.